prototypeX-sys/Cyberia-Project/README.md

 # Acknowledgements

-I would like to thank everyone who has encouraged me to continue learning and building projects.
+I would like to thank everyone who has supported and encouraged me throughout my learning journey.

 Cyberia is the result of many hours of learning, experimentation, and continuous improvement.

-I hope this project will continue to grow and become a useful resource for students interested in technology.
+I hope it will continue to grow and become a valuable educational resource for students interested in technology.

 ---

 <div align="center">

-**Cyberia**

-Learning today.
-Building tomorrow.
+## Cyberia

+**Learning Today.
+Building Tomorrow.**

-© 2026 Josaphat T.A Sanogo
+© 2026 Josaphat T. A. Sanogo.
+All rights reserved.

 </div>